ray-project/ray/doc/source/rllib-env.rst

 In a multi-agent environment, there are more than one "agent" acting simultaneously, in a turn-based fashion, or in a combination of these two.

-For example, in a traffic simulation, there may be multiple "car"- and "traffic light" agents in the environment, acting simultaneously.
+For example, in a traffic simulation, there may be multiple "car" and "traffic light" agents in the environment, acting simultaneously.
 Whereas in a board game, you may have two or more agents acting in a turn-base fashion.

 The mental model for multi-agent in RLlib is as follows:
 (1) Your environment (a sub-class of :py:class:`~ray.rllib.env.multi_agent_env.MultiAgentEnv`) returns dictionaries mapping agent IDs (e.g. strings; the env can chose these arbitrarily) to individual agents' observations, rewards, and done-flags.